demogitjava/landingpage/README.md

 if h2 web-console is not available start a docker terminal with command to enable connect
-'java -jar h2-1.4.199.jar -webAllowOthers -tcpAllowOthers'
+`java -jar h2-1.4.199.jar -webAllowOthers -tcpAllowOthers`
 </br>
 to edit the landingpage type
 https://"your domain "/lpagewebbuilder